ivanseidel/IAMDinosaur/README.md

 # IAMDinosaur

-A simple artificial inteligence to teach Google Chrome's offline dinosaur to jump cactus, using Neural Networks and a simple Genetic Algorithm.
+A simple artificial intelligence to teach Google Chrome's offline dinosaur to jump cactus, using Neural Networks and a simple Genetic Algorithm.

 ## Instalation